Underwater Photo Tutorials What's New? Dive Trips Purchase Photoshop Tutorials Purchase Books

 This page is dedicated to hardware and software devices that we've found useful in the world of digital imaging and digital photography.
 We will add and update this page as new cool toys appear on the marketplace or we purchase them for the Oregon Coast Digital Center.
 Each toy will contain a brief description of why we consider it cool, and a link so that you can find out even more.

-Our new direction in 2012 will be called "Rediscover Underwater Photography" and will address old and new technologies that are changing the way we take pictures underwater.
+Our new direction in 2011-14 will be called "Rediscover Underwater Photography" and will address old and new technologies that are changing the way we take pictures underwater.
 The most recent adaptation is using LED lights for both still and video.
 On a trip to Komodo in January, we did exhaustive tests using the Light & Motion 1200 Sola lights with the Olympus Pen camera system.
 It changed the way we take pictures underwater.
 In a nutshell, it put the fun back into underwater photography.
 For more than 30 years we have depended on the electronic flash to light our subjects and scenes underwater.
 The best exposure method was to use manual exposure so we could adjust the shutter speed for the available light and the flash power, ISO, or the f/stop for the foreground flash exposure.
 Getting a good balance between the foreground and background was always a challenge so most of our lectures were directed at this problem.
 Now all that has changed by using the LED lights.
-Exposure is accomplished by using either the Program, Aperture, or Shutter Speed mode depending on the lens you are using.
+The best exposure method is accomplished by using either the Shutter Speed mode and the exact speed depends on the lens you are using.
 Foreground and background exposures are almost perfect every time.
-If you are using a wide angle lens or zoom, then the Program mode seemed to work the best.
-The camera would decide the f/stop and shutter speed based on the amount of light available from the LED lights.
 We used full power on the LED lights most of the time and got a perfect balance every time.
-When we used longer focal lengths with the zoom or macro lens, we switched over to Shutter Speed and experimented with various shutter speeds making sure we could hold the camera steady and keep the image sharp.
+When we used longer focal lengths with the zoom or macro lens, we experimented with various shutter speeds making sure we could hold the camera steady and keep the image sharp.
 For most situations where the subject was still or slow moving, 1/125 second was perfect.
 Moving subjects required 1/250 to 1/500 second.
 Another new feature we had never used before and basically told students not to use in the past is the Auto ISO.
 With most cameras today you can set a range for this function and the camera will adjust the ISO depending on the light level.
 We used ISO 200 as our bottom and 1600 as the top.
 Those images shot at the higher ISO were easily corrected in Lightroom using the noise reduction and sharpness controls.
 Most all the images you will see in the samples below are from ISO 400 to ISO 1600.

 Click on the frogfish to see a web show showing the use of the LED lights.
 Click on the crinoids to see a video using the same system